paulorodriguesxv/yfinance-redis/README.md

 # Yahho Finance Redis

-Yahho Finance Redis
+Yahoo Finance Redis

-Get data from Yahoo Finance through yfinance lib and push it to Redis
+Get data from Yahoo Finance through yfinance lib and push it to Redis.

-## Install
+# Install

 pip install -r requirements.txt

-# Environment Vars
+## Environment Vars

 Create a .env file with the following variables: